Short Introduction

 Ticket Coverage

-As one of the leading institutions of African Diaspora Dance in Europe and the Nordics, Tabanka seeks to advance the sector through sharing knowledge, practices, and advocating for equity within the European and Nordic art sectors as well as society at large.
+As a leading figure in the African Diaspora Dance scene in Europe and the Nordics, Tabanka is committed to elevating the field.
+It achieves this by sharing knowledge and practices, and advocating for fairness and representation within the European and Nordic art scenes, and society as a whole.

 Artistic Approach